Aeroduel/server/docs/API.md

 ---

+## Current Endpoints
+- `POST /api/new-match` - Creates a new game match waiting room
+  - If one doesn't exist already, this creates a new match in memory, but doesn't start it yet
+  - INPUT: `{ serverToken, duration, maxPlayers }`
+  - OUTPUT: `{ sucess, match }`

 ## Future Endpoints
 - `POST /api/register` - Tells the server this plane is online and active
-  - Creates a plane ID and an OAuth token for that plane.
+  - Creates an OAuth token for that plane.
-  - INPUT: none or possibly a unique plane UUID that this specific ESP32 always has even after rebooting.
+  - Only the ESP32s should make requests to this endpoint
+  - INPUT: `{ planeId, esp32Ip, userId }`
-  - OUTPUT: `{ planeId, authToken, matchId }`
+  - OUTPUT: `{ success, authToken, matchId }`
+- `POST /api/join-match` - Adds a plane to the match waiting room
+  - Sends a WebSocket update to the mobile app updating the list of joined players
+  - Only the mobile app should make requests to this endpoint
+  - INPUT: `{ authToken, gamePin, planeId, playerName }`
+  - OUTPUT: `success`
+- `POST /api/start-match` - Begins an Aeroduel match
+  - Updates the match in memory to be active and sends WebSocket updates to ESP32s and mobile apps
+  - Only the sever's front-end can make requests to this endpoint, and this is enforced
+  - INPUT: `serverToken`
+  - OUTPUT: `success, match`
 - `POST /api/hit` - Registers a hit during the match
+  - Only the ESP32s should make requests to this endpoint, as enforced by the auth token.
-  - INPUT: `{ authToken, planeId, targetId }`
+  - INPUT: `{ authToken, planeId, targetId, timestamp }`
   - OUTPUT: `success`

 ## Possible Additional Future Endpoints